-The School of Business and Economics at Lynchburg College, in conjunction with the Lynchburg Regional Chamber of Commerce, hosted the spring Economic Outlook Conference on February 1.
+The School of Business and Economics at University of Lynchburg, in conjunction with the Lynchburg Regional Chamber of Commerce, hosted the spring Economic Outlook Conference on February 1.

 Roy Webb, senior economist and research advisor with the Richmond Federal Reserve Bank, spoke to an audience of approximately 100 people about national economic conditions and forecasts.
 His presentation featured statistics on all segments of the economy and included data on the gross domestic product, residential investment, house prices, sales of automobiles and light trucks, personal income and expenditures, core capital goods, and civilian unemployment rates.
 Webb’s presentation can be found at http://www.slideshare.net/lynchburg/roy-webb-national-economic-conditions .